-Ken began his career by appointment to the Florida Department of Insurance, culminating in positions as senior counsel and hearing officer in the Department's Office of Chief of Staff in Tallahassee, Fla., and earning the Commissioner's Outstanding Service Award.
+Ken began his career with the Florida Department of Insurance, culminating in positions as senior counsel and hearing officer in the Department's Office of Chief of Staff in Tallahassee, Fla., and earning the Commissioner's Outstanding Service Award and six Davis Productivity Awards.
 Before entering private practice in Tallahassee, Ken served as general counsel and personnel director of a large national company.

 Ken is recognized by Chambers & Partners as one of the dozen top insurance attorneys in Florida, having achieved this honor every year since 2007.
 Chambers & Partners recently noted that he “wins great acclaim from clients for his excellent transactional and regulatory skills, with one complimenting ‘his knowledge, his contacts, his ability to get regulators to work with us, his follow-through, his timeliness and ability to explain things clearly.’
 Another offers similar praise, remarking: ‘He is a great communicator and listener with a thorough understanding of compliance laws.
 He gets things done as promised and is a pleasure to work with.’”
 Ken also achieved the AV Preeminent Rating by Martindale-Hubbell (5.0/5.0) which signifies that a “lawyer's reviewed peers rank him or her at the highest level of professional excellence for their legal knowledge, communication skills, and ethical standards”; and he has been listed by A.M.
 Best in its Directory of Recommended Insurance Attorneys.